danielnee/data-engineer-test/README.md

 * Add any additional libraries you want to use
 * If you make any assumptions, please comment about them in your code
 * Example TSV files are included under resources.
 You can assume the columns and ordering of the case classes correspond exactly to the TSV's
+* The POM contains suggested target Java, Scala and Spark versions.
+You may change these to suit your setup.